crizmo/Timely_fx/README.md

-# Emojico Firefox Extension
+# DayTasks

-This is a Firefox extension that converts the Emojico website into a browser extension.
+DayTasks is a browser extension that helps you manage your time and tasks.
+It shows how much time is left in your day and provides a simple todo list for you to keep track of your tasks.

 ## Features

-- Opens the Emojico website in a popup.
-- Listens for browser events using a background script.
+- Countdown timer showing how much time is left in your day
+- Todo list for managing your tasks
+- Tasks are saved in your browser's local storage so they persist across sessions
+- Tasks can be marked as done or undone

 ## Installation

-To install this extension:

-1. Download or clone this repository.
+1. Clone this repository: `git clone https://github.com/yourusername/DayTasks.git`
-2. Open Firefox and navigate to `about:debugging`.
+2. Navigate to `about:debugging` in your browser
-3. Click "This Firefox".
+3. Click on 'This Firefox' in the sidebar
-4. Click "Load Temporary Add-on…”.
+4. Click on 'Load Temporary Add-on...'
-5. Navigate to the directory where you downloaded or cloned this repository and select any file.
+5. Select the `manifest.json` file in the `DayTasks` folder
+6. The extension should now be installed and you can use it in your browser

+OR

-Or you can install the extension from the [Firefox Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/emojico/).
+1. Get the extension from the [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/daytasks/)
+2. The extension should now be installed and you can use it in your browser

+## Usage

+Click on the DayTasks icon in your browser toolbar to open the popup.
+Here you can see the countdown timer and your todo list.
+To add a task, type it into the input field and press Enter.
+To mark a task as done or undone, click on the checkbox next to it.
+To delete a task, click on the 'x' button next to it.

 ## Permissions

 This extension requires the following permissions:

-- `activeTab`: Allows the extension to access the currently active tab.
-- `tabs`: Allows the extension to interact with browser tabs.
-- `https://emojico.vercel.app/*`: Allows the extension to access the Emojico website.
+- `storage`: Needed to save your tasks in local storage
+- `https://timely-note.vercel.app/*`: Needed to fetch data from this domain

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request.
+Please open an issue if you have any suggestions or find any bugs.

 ## License

-This project is licensed under the terms of the MIT license.
+MIT